 - Regulation size steel plates are used for match stages.

 - Initially, the SWPL Steel Challenge range will have six bays to accommodate the eight stages of the SCSA standard course.
 This will change as the range is upgraded.
-Until then, two of the stages will be eliminated, or two of the stages may share bays:
+Until then, two of the stages will be eliminated.

 - Please don’t sight-in or zero your sights on any stages!
 This disrupts the match flow for shooters waiting behind you.
 Please do this prior to arriving at the match.